• Skip to main content

 Retrieve the base from the freezer and make sure it feels really solid all over.
 If it doesn't, return to the freezer for another 10 minutes.

-Pour in the cooled caramel and allow it to settle and level off.
+Pour in the cooled caramel sauce and allow it to settle and level off.
 It will be very thick now, so work gently.

 Caramel added to the biscuit case